 - Konqueror Installed as part of the KDE desktop environment. - Konqueror-embedded (konq-e) Konqueror, using only the KDE libraries rather than all of KDE. - Links+ Another fast and small graphical browser.
-(Also has a text-only mode) - Firefox and Mozilla Feature-filled browsers.
-Mozilla includes many non-browser features (mail client, IRC client, etc.), Firefox is just a browser, based on Mozilla.
-Works on alpha, amd64, i386, macppc, sparc, and sparc64 platforms. - Opera Commercial browser, i386 only (requires Linux emulation). - Amaya The W3C's browser and editor. - Netscape 4 For sparc and i386 only, not Open Source, no package available.
+(Also has a text-only mode) - Firefox and SeaMonkey Feature-filled browsers.
+SeaMonkey includes many non-browser features (mail client, IRC client, etc.), Firefox is just a browser, based on Mozilla.
+They work on many architectures. - Opera Commercial browser, i386 only (requires Linux emulation). - Amaya The W3C's browser and editor.